sabinikarisaman/Hotel-Management-System/README.md

-# Hotel-Management-System

 # 🏨 Hotel Management System – "Grand Sapphire"

-This is a C++ based Hotel Management System developed as a part of the B.Tech Project-I course (CS3201) at the Indian Institute of Information Technology, Senapati, Manipur.
+This is a C++ based Hotel Management System developed as part of the B.Tech Project-I course (CS3201) at the Indian Institute of Information Technology, Senapati, Manipur.

+---

 ## 📌 Project Overview